 Moonlight (2016)

-In Act II, Chiron (Ashton Sanders – Straight Outta Compton, The Retrieval) is a high school student going through many of the same issues that many high school students go through…plus a couple of more.
+In Act II, Chiron (Ashton Sanders – Straight Outta Compton, The Retrieval) is a high school student going through many of the same issues that many high school students go through…plus a couple more.
 Juan is no longer a part of his life (we are told he has died, but we don’t really learn why), but Teresa still plays a key role.
-So does his mother Paula, who is still heavily addicted to drugs.
-Kevin (Jharrel Jerome) is still a major part of Chiron’s life as well.
-Act II is really the meat and bones of this story.
-It is Chiron doing trying to do right by going to school and take care of his mother.
-He is really trying to figure out his sexuality, and while he certainly is not portrayed as being outwardly gay at this point, many in his school make references that imply that he is.
-He’s constantly teased and suffers a great amount of bullying.
-But he’s constantly turning the other cheek.
-Ultimately though, how much can one of us take before we break?
+So does his mother, Paula, who is still heavily addicted to drugs.
+Kevin (Jharrel Jerome) is also significant in Chiron’s life.
+Act II is the meat and bones of this story.
+Chiron is trying to do right by attending school and caring for his mother.
+He is trying to figure out his sexuality, and while he certainly is not portrayed as being outwardly gay at this point, many in his school make references that imply that he is.
+He’s constantly teased and suffers a tremendous amount of bullying.
+But he’s continually turning the other cheek.
+Ultimately, though, how much can we take before we break?
 There’s more than meets the eye in Act II.
-It’s sort of impossible not to love Chiron here and experience his highs and his lows with him.
-We want what is best for him, but we get the sense early that this isn’t what’s in store for him.
-There is a poignant scene in this chapter that is both beautiful (in the moment) and tragic (because of its consequences) that you won’t find in a less caliber movie.
-It further identifies the audience with Chiron regardless of your feelings of homosexuality.
+It’s impossible not to love Chiron here and experience his highs and lows with him.
+We want what is best for him, but we get the sense early that this differs from what’s in store for him.
+There is a poignant scene in this chapter that is both beautiful (in the moment) and tragic (because of its consequences) that you won’t find in a less-caliber movie.
+It further identifies the audience with Chiron regardless of their feelings about homosexuality.

-Act III takes place some ten years after Act II and is the murkiest of the three.
-As a standalone, it might actually set the scene for a completely different movie.
+Act III takes place ten years after Act II and is the murkiest of the three.
+As a standalone, it might set the scene for a completely different movie.
 But, here, it almost feels out of place.
 Is it a closing chapter?
-It isn’t, really.
-While the first two acts set up the final act to answer many of the questions presented, Act III doesn’t really answer any of them.
+It isn’t.
+While the first two acts set up the final act to answer many of the questions presented, Act III still needs to answer.
 It only offers more.
-And I know that the idea of many of these independent art-house-type movies is to leave you wondering; Moonlight didn’t have to do that, in my opinion.
+And the idea of many of these independent art-house-type movies is to leave you wondering; Moonlight didn’t have to do that.
 While the Chiron we meet in Act III has many similarities to the one in Act II, he’s very different in many ways.
 From a physical standpoint, he looks like a completely different man.
 And, while circumstances change people, the person who he seemed so hard to strive not to be is the person he became.
 The tone of Act III is dark.
-Its pace is slow.
+Its pace could be faster.
 It doesn’t feel like a conclusion.
-The primary players are still around…at least are Chiron’s mother and at least one other person.
-Chiron has developed to someone we have met in Act I, but I’m not even sure everyone will pick that up, even though it’s sort of obvious.
-Instead, I think we want Chiron to be something more or, at least, a continuation of the character we’ve seen developed.
-Instead, we see a character with a rough exterior still hiding some suppressed feelings…feelings that I’m not sure many people would suppress for the better part of their 20’s.
+The primary players, including Chiron’s mother and another person, are still around.
+Chiron has developed into someone we have met in Act I, but I’m not sure everyone will pick that up, even though it’s obvious.
+Instead, we want Chiron to be something more or, at least, a continuation of the character we’ve seen developed.
+Instead, we see a character with a rough exterior still hiding some suppressed feelings, which I’m not sure many would suppress for the better part of their 20s.

 Plot 9/10